 Web Accessibility regulations are becoming more important day by day.
 New guidelines are added every day, and that is making website owners more aware of the importance of finding the right web accessibility checker.
 Numerous options are available, but choosing one is depending on the specific purpose of the checking methodology.
+We have reviewed FAE’s pricing and features for 2021.

 One of the best solutions is the Functional Accessibility Evaluator or FAE accessibility checker.
 This tool is rich in diverse functions that will help site owners scan a specific page, several different pages, or even a complete website.
 The FAE web accessibility checker is based on W3C guidelines in compliance with all available regulations.